LycorisBellua/c_game_olafur/README.md

 - assets/maps/olafur/\* (recommended entry "mus.map"):
 The Olafur level is a museum where each painting leads to another mini-world.
-It has been designed by Hellchauffo, ([Figma](https://www.figma.com/proto/UshKwYvv5vY0WgejO4WXR2/Workflow?node-id=82-974) and [GitHub](https://github.com/Lucie-Kin)), a friend of mine.
+It has been designed by Hellchauffo ([Figma](https://www.figma.com/proto/UshKwYvv5vY0WgejO4WXR2/Workflow?node-id=82-974) and [GitHub](https://github.com/Lucie-Kin)), a friend of mine.
 She is behind the concept, the map layouts, the sprites, the textures and the choice of music